TERREMEMBER/znbase/docs/content/v2.2/migrate/migrate-from-postgresql/prepare-cluster.md

 5. It may be necessary to increase the parallelism of the load in certain scenarios.
 For example, in the case of a loader using a single thread to load data, it may not be possible to utilize a large cluster optimally.
 In these cases, it may be necessary to increase the number of threads or run multiple loaders in parallel.

 6. Note that `INSERT ..
-ON CONFLICT` statements are not yet fully optimized as of YugabyteDB v2.2, so it is recommended to use simple INSERT statements if possible
+ON CONFLICT` statements are not yet fully optimized as of ZNbaseDB v2.2, so it is recommended to use simple INSERT statements if possible

 ## Indexes during data load

-As of YugabyteDB v2.2, it is recommended to create indexes before loading the data.
+As of ZNbaseDB v2.2, it is recommended to create indexes before loading the data.

 {{< note title="Note" >}}
 This recommendation is subject to change in the near future with the introduction of online index rebuilds, which enables creating indexes after loading all the data.